AntoineLanselle/MediScreen/PatientAssessmentService/README.md

 The PatientAssessmentService provides the following endpoints:

-- POST /assess/id: Assess a patient by their ID.
+- POST /assess/id: Assess a patient by their ID using either JSON or URL-encoded data format.
-- POST /assess/familyName: Assess a patient by their family name and optionally their given name.
+- POST /assess/familyName: Assess a patient by their family name and optionally their given name using either JSON or URL-encoded data format.

 ## Dependencies